datacentricdesign/wheelchair-design-platform/docs/workshops/Workshop1.md

 ```

 If the example runs properly you should see a log generated every two seconds,
-indicating dum data is being sent to the Hub.
+indicating dumb data is being sent to the Hub.

 ## 3.5 Visualise Data on Grafana